alexsvetl2000/TS_File_Storage/README.md

  '/upload/:storeName'- command to upload a file, ': storeName'- storage name.

   #### Get Requests:
   '/download/:storageName/:fileName', ': storeName'-storage name,: fileName- file name.
-The command allows you to download a file from the chosen storage\.
+The command allows you to download a file from the chosen storage.\
-  '/info/storages'-command allows you to view the information about all available storages\.
+  '/info/storages'-command allows you to view the information about all available storages.\
   '/info/:storageName/:fileName',: storageName'-store name, fileName- file name.
 The command allows you to view information about the file.